Training design classes for the marketing executive

 Swiss design, Helvetica, the grid.

-American editorial typography: Look, Esquire, Rolling Stone, Wired, Men's Health.
+American editorial typography: Look, Esquire, Rolling Stone, Wired, Men's Health, Good, Monocle.
 Ad typography: Volkswagen, CBS.
 Reid Miles and Blue Note Records.
 Herb Lubalin.
 Medieval illuminations.
 Classic and circus posters.
 Decorative typography.
 Anti-typography.

 How to convert a typeface into a logotype.